 Using Your Phone on a Norwegian Cruise

-Norwegian offers several different levels of wi-fi access on their ships that allow you to connect with your phone.
+Norwegian offers two different levels of wi-fi access on their ships that allow you to connect with your phone.
 From there, you can use wi-fi to send messages, talk, and send email to keep in touch.

 Using Your Phone on Other Cruise Lines (Disney, Celebrity, Princess, and Others)